engineblock/engineblock/eb-core/src/main/resources/commandline.md

     --metrics-prefix <metrics-prefix>

+Log all HDR histogram data to a file

+    --log-histograms histodata.log

 Name the current session, for logfile naming, etc
 By default, this will be "scenario-TIMESTAMP", and a logfile will be created for this name.